ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 ## The present momemt

 Eckhart suggests salvation is always in the present moment.
-He reminds you that both the past, and present, don't exist!
+He reminds you that both the past, and present, don't exist.
 Where is the past?
 Where is the future and does it ever appear as expected?

-In fact, most of your problems only exist in the past or the future!
-Recognition of the fact your problems don't exist in the now can completely dissolve the ego.
+In fact, it you break down most of your problems, they only exist in the past or the future.
+Recognition of that fact can completely dissolve the ego.

 Yes, the past and future can be useful as a practical tool, for learning or scheduling.
 Forming attachments to them, will ultimately only lead to more suffering.